29 Apr Preserving Gullah Geechee Food & Culture with Chef Gregory “Gee” Smalls

 We couldn’t celebrate our first ever Black Restaurant Week in the Carolinas without acknowledging the many contributions of lowcountry, Gullah Geechee cooking.
 Forged through a close relationship with the land, the sea and the seasons of the islands stretching from North Carolina to North Florida, many consider Gullah Geechee cuisine to be the gold standard when it comes to rice-based dishes with slow-simmered vegetables and fresh seafood.

 BJ Dennis, a Gullah Geechee culinary historian, says signature dishes like Red Rice descended from West African Jollof, or maybe Thieboudienne from Senegal.
-Others, like restaurateur Gregory “Gee” Smalls, say Red Rice is an ancestor itself, serving as the culinary basis for Soul Food and even Louisiana Creole.
-Regardless of who’s right, wrong or somewhere in the middle, its impact on the development of the U.S. economy – especially with rice being a major cash crop for the Carolinas – remains an undisputed fact.
+Others, like restaurateur Gregory “Gee” Smalls, say the Gullah Geechee were the first Creole culture and their cuisine serves as the foundation on which Soul Food was started.
+Regardless, its impact on the development of the U.S. economy – especially with rice being a major cash crop for the Carolinas – remains an undisputed fact.

 But despite these profitable and flavorful contributions, many say that it has yet to receive its flowers in the broader culinary culture.